A Guide to Buying Eco-Friendly Textiles and Fabrics for Your Home

-- GOTS - Global Organic Textile Standard This organization sets the standard for certifying organic fibers and also focuses on environmental and social standards within the textile industry.
+Setting the standard for how organic fibers are certified, this organization also focuses on environmental and social standards within the textile industry.
 It prohibits the employment of children and the use of genetically modified organisms and highly dangerous chemicals.
-Strict requirements are placed for waste-water treatment as well.
+Strict requirements for waste-water treatment have been put in place as well.

-- Fair Trade This group aims to protect the lives of cotton farmers all over the world.
-It stands for fixed minimum prices for cotton and helps improve the living and working conditions for farmers.
+This eco-group aims to protect the lives of cotton farmers all over the world.
+It stands for fixed minimum prices for cotton and helps improve the living and working conditions of farmers.

-- GoodWeave GoodWeave aims to end the practice of child slave labor in the rug and weaving industries in India, Nepal, and Afghanistan.
-The organization helps rescue these children and give them opportunities to continue their education.
-Look for rugs with the GoodWeave symbol for assurance that you're purchasing a product that wasn't made using child labor.
-Another organization doing similar certification in India is Rugmark India, check out their website to learn more.
+GoodWeave aims to end the practice of child slave labor in the rug and weaving industries in India, Nepal, and Afghanistan.
+The organization helps rescue the children often employed in the production of these items, and give them opportunities to continue their education.
+Look for rugs with the GoodWeave symbol to ensure that you're purchasing a product that wasn't made using child labor.

-- Oeko-Tex (International Association for Research and Testing in the Field of Textile Ecology) Oeko-Tex uses a multi-point certification and independent vetting process to ensure that a particular textile has met their strict sustainable requirements.
-They score based on laboratory tests that ensure the fabric is free from harmful, toxic substances.
-The number of certifications is vast, but fortunately they have a search function on their site that allows consumer to locate specific brands with this label.
-If an item has the Oeko-Tex label (like the above image) you can use your phone to track where the item came from.
+Oeko-Tex uses a multi-point certification and independent vetting process to ensure that a particular textile has met their strict sustainable requirements.
+They score products based on laboratory tests that ensure the fabric is free from harmful, toxic substances.
+The number of certifications is vast, but fortunately, they have a search function on their site that allows consumers to locate specific brands with this label.
+If an item has the Oeko-Tex label, you can even use your phone to track where the item came from.

-- Cradle to Cradle This organization helps manufacturers realize the potential for their goods or raw materials to be reused and recycled when the product has reached the end of its use.
-It aims to ensure that the products being produced do not add strain to our society.
+This sustainable-minded organization helps manufacturers realize the potential for their goods or raw materials to be reused and recycled when the product has reached the end of its use.

-- CO2 Logic This company consults with manufacturers to help them reduce their carbon footprint.
-Additionally, they offer donation programs that help offset any carbon that cannot currently be reduced.
+If you spot the "CO2-Neutral" label on a product, you'll know it's from a company that truly values sustainability (and isn't just greenwashing!).
+Aside from consulting with manufacturers to help them reduce their carbon footprint, CO2 Logic also offers donation programs that help offset any carbon that cannot currently be reduced.